Best Marine Air Conditioner in 2023

-Boaters often wonder who makes the best marine air conditioners when looking to install a new unit.
+Boaters often wonder who makes the best marine air conditioner when looking to install a new unit.

 Most marine air conditioners from all the major brands are solid and will do a decent job, as long as they’ve been installed correctly.
 However, the keyword here is most.

 I’ve prepared a comparison of some of the most popular marine air conditioner brands in 2020, using information gathered through our years of selling marine ACs, as well as an analysis of feedback on each brand from real boaters themselves on popular boating forums.

 I looked into the following criteria – the most positive features and feedback, least number of complaints, and the quality of support a company provides should problems arise with their units.

-Note: There are a few other brands that are said to build solid marine AC units, such as Frigomar, King Air and Pompanette, who I have not included in this brand comparison and selection of best marine air conditioner.
+Note: There are a few other brands that are said to build solid marine AC units, such as Frigomar, King Air and Pompanette, who I have not included in this brand comparison.
 I did not come across enough information in my research to include them in our comparison below, this does not mean they are not top quality marine AC brands as well.

-CTM Marine – Best Marine AC in 2022 – Best Marine Air Conditioner Brand
+CTM Marine – Best Marine Air Conditioner in 2023

 Reasons We Decided On CTM Marine as Best Marine Air Conditioner